Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - How much time this milestone will take to achieve (using real dates) -->
 ### Milestone 1 - PoC prototype

-Drafting architecture and building a prototype which transfers blocks between networks without finalization.
+Drafting architecture and building a prototype that transfers blocks between networks without finalization.
 Deploying a local network with Filecoin and Substrate nodes.

-* The stage includes following deliverables: relayer application, Filecoin actor and Substrate pallet.
+* The stage includes the following deliverables: relayer application, Filecoin actor, and Substrate pallet.
-* Definition of done: Filecoin block headers are on Substrate network and Substrate transactions are on filecoin network.
+* Definition of done: Filecoin block headers are on Substrate network and Substrate transactions are on the Filecoin network.
 This stage doesn't imply any validation or finalization.
 * Team: full team involved.
 * Estimates:
 	* Relayer: 80 hours